 John L. Gray Professor of Law

 Sitkoff’s research focuses on economic and empirical analysis of trusts, estates, and fiduciary administration.
 His work has been published in leading scholarly journals such as the Yale Law Journal, the Stanford Law Review, the Columbia Law Review, and the Journal of Law and Economics, and the Journal of Empirical Legal Studies.
 Sitkoff is the surviving co-author of Wills, Trusts, and Estates (Aspen 9th ed.
 2013), the leading American coursebook on trusts and estates, and he is an editor of the forthcoming Oxford Handbook of Fiduciary Law, to be published by Oxford University Press.
-Sitkoff’s research has been featured in the New York Times, Wall Street Journal, Business Week, Financial Times, and other leading media.
-In 2007, Sitkoff was named an up-and-coming young lawyer by Lawyer’s Weekly USA.
+Sitkoff’s research has been featured in the New York Times, Wall Street Journal, Business Week, and Financial Times, among other media.
+In 2007, Lawyer’s Weekly USA named Sitkoff as an up-and-coming lawyer.

 Sitkoff serves as an advisory consultant and expert witness in litigation and regulatory matters involving wills, trusts, estates, and fiduciary administration.
-Sitkoff has also led training workshops for trust officers and other professional fiduciaries.
-Sitkoff is the editor of the Wills, Trusts, and Estates abstracting journal in the Social Science Research Network, is a past chair of the Section on Trusts and Estates of the Association of American Law Schools, and is an academic fellow of the American College of Trust and Estate Counsel.
+He has also led training workshops for trust officers and other professional fiduciaries.
+Sitkoff edits the Wills, Trusts, and Estates abstracting journal in the Social Science Research Network, is a past chair of the Section on Trusts and Estates of the Association of American Law Schools, and is an academic fellow of the American College of Trust and Estate Counsel.

 Prior to joining the legal academy, Sitkoff was a law clerk to then Chief Judge Richard A. Posner of the United States Court of Appeals for the Seventh Circuit.
 At the University of Chicago Law School, from which he graduated with High Honors, Sitkoff was the Managing Editor of the Law Review, was selected for the Order of the Coif, and was awarded the Olin Prize as the outstanding graduate of his class in law and economics.